 Epsilon

 Epsilon (Extensible Platform of Integrated Languages for mOdel maNagement) is a platform for model management operations such as validation, transformation or code generation [9], [10].
 Epsilon has ten different languages for different model management tasks.
 Epsilon Object Language (EOL) is the base language for all other task-specific Epsilon languages [11].
 All other languages inherited from EOL and they all use EOL syntax for reducing repetition and better intelligibility [10].
 Kolovos et al. [10] state that EOL’s main aim is to be a core language for higher-level task-specific languages, however; it can also be used for model access and modification operations.
-That’s why the Astah GSN driver developed for EOL so it could be used from other task-specific Epsilon languages.

-All models require the Epsilon Model Connectivity Layer (EMC) connection to work in the Epsilon platform.
-Astah GSN driver uses the EMC layer to connect XMI model files to the Epsilon system.
-EMC abstracts all different models with the IModel interface [10].
+Epsilon is modeling technology agnostic.
+This means that all languages in Epsilon, including EOL, can be used to access and manipulate models in a variety of modeling technologies, including EMF, XMI, spreadsheets, Simulink and numerous others.
+This is enabled by the Epsilon Model Connectivity (EMC) layer, which is based on the driver design pattern.
+Every modeling technology that is desired to be manipulated by Epsilon requires a driver.
+EMC abstracts from all different models using the IModel interface [10].
 The Epsilon Book [10] explains that the EMC layer handles the file and model operations such as model loading, type&ownership operations and creation/deletion/modification operations on the model.
-All these operations could and should be customized for each model.
-Some of the model connectivity layers such as the Plain-XML or UML model come with Epsilon installation.
+All these operations could and should be customized for each modelimng technology.
+Some of the model connectivity drivers such as Plain-XML or UML model come with Epsilon installation.
 However, for other models, users need to create a new driver or may check the Epsilon Labs GitHub repository for the driver.

 Epsilon supports most of the common models like UML, EMF, XML and many others.
 Nonetheless, it doesn’t support every existing model.
-Drivers are needed to work on models in the Epsilon platform and many commercial model tools don’t have a driver for the Epsilon.
+Drivers are needed to work on models in the Epsilon platform and many commercial modeling tools don’t have a driver for the Epsilon.
 Most of the commercial tools are not open-source thus developing Epsilon drivers for these tools is harder.
 This causes a technological gap between closed-source model tools and open-source model management tools [12].
 Open-source model management tools like Epsilon are developing day by day but commercial tools are mostly stuck in the same position by their developers' support.
 Using open-source model management tools instead of commercial model tools built-in management tools would benefit the company that is using these.
 However, developing an Epsilon driver for a commercial tool is a challenging task and it might take a serious amount of time.
 For instance, as demonstrated in [12], developing a driver for Rolls-Royce’s safety-critical systems is very challenging and the driver requires high-performance management for very big models.

+This project is at the intersection of Model-Driven Engineering and safety, focusing on bridging commercial and open-source tools.
+This will be carried out by developing an Epsilon driver for Astah GSN.
+Astah GSN is a commercial tool and does not provide an easy-to-use API for programmatically and externally manipulating models.
+Hence, it is useful to build an Epsilon driver for Astah GSN.
+As we will see, building this atop existing drivers, especially the XML driver for Epsilon, will allow us to produce a quality solution within the time constraints of this project.

 REQUIREMENTS